codethecodeman/CannoliKit/docs/docs/modules/routing.md

 ## Passing Routes

 Cannoli Modules sometimes redirect to other modules within their workflow.
 For example, a `CartModule` might open a `MenuModule` to select items to add to a cart.
 You may wish for the user to return to their cart after an item is selected.
-To handle that, use the `RouteConfigurationBuilder` when using an `ICannoliModuleFactory`.
-You can find a full example in the [Demo project](https://github.com/codethecodeman/CannoliKit/tree/main/Demo).
+To handle that, use the `RouteConfigurationBuilder` when creating a module with `ICannoliModuleFactory`.

 ### Example setup in `CartModule`